gerdhaeusler/gerdhaeusler.github.io/README.md

 Computational Senssing and Imaging (COSI), Munich, June 24-27.
 2019

 ## Publications 2021-2015.
-## pdf documents downloaded for personal use only.
+## pdf download for personal use only.
 No commercial use permitted

 [Youtube Channel](https://www.youtube.com/user/Osmin3D)